madebyporter/versa/source/twig/ux-case-studies.html.markdown

   UX Design, Web Design, Product Design, AR Design, XR Design, Interaction Design, UI Design, VR Design,
 abstract: >-
   Case Studies are the new norm for portfolio and agency websites.
-Just showing your work isn't enough.
-You'll need to communicate your design thinking with potential clients and employers.
 Here, we will show you example case studies and guides on building case studies.
 links:
   - desc: >-
       In the social sciences and life sciences, a case study is a research